Beaver Creek Summer Guide

 Scenic chairlifts

-Useful for visitors who want altitude and views without committing to a punishing climb.
+Helpful for visitors who want altitude and views without committing to a punishing climb.

 Short-to-medium hikes